Investigations

 As the neuropathy progressively worsens, findings of axonal degeneration predominate, including decreased amplitude of sensory nerve action potentials (SNAPs); decreased amplitude of compound muscle action potentials; relative preservation of proximal conduction velocities; and evidence of fibrillation potentials.

-NCV is usually gradually diminished by DN.[107]
-However, it may be completely normal in patients with predominantly small-fiber neuropathy.
-Several prospective clinical trials describe slower worsening of NCV end points in the current standard of care for patients with diabetes.[10][108]
+NCV typically declines progressively in DN.[82]
+However, it may remain completely normal in patients with predominantly small-fibre neuropathy.
+Several prospective clinical trials have reported a slower decline in NCV outcomes under the current standard of care for patients with diabetes.[18][103]

 Longitudinal studies suggest an average loss of SNAP amplitude at a rate of approximately 5% per year over a 10-year period.[82]
 In patients with type 1 diabetes participating in the Epidemiology of Diabetes Interventions and Complications (EDIC) study, the average loss rate was around 3% per year over a 13-14-year period.[18]

-A key role for electrophysiologic assessment is to rule out other causes of neuropathy (e.g., unilateral conditions, such as entrapments) and to identify neuropathies superimposed on DN.
+A key role for electrophysiological assessment is to rule out other causes of neuropathy (e.g., unilateral conditions, such as entrapments) and to identify neuropathies superimposed on DN.

 Result

-reduced sensory nerve conduction velocity and decreased amplitude is the most sensitive and earliest result among the NCV studies
+reduced sensory nerve conduction velocity and decreased amplitude are the earliest and most sensitive findings

 electromyography (EMG)